-Llanelli Joint Burial Authority operates a complaints procedure.
-Issues can normally be dealt with directly by front line staff.
-However if this process fails to satisfy the complainant, the formal complaints procedure can be initiated.

-A complaints form and copy of the complaints procedure can be obtained from the cemetery administration office.
+LRC Burial Services operates a formal complaints procedure.
+Issues can normally be dealt with directly by front line staff, however if this process fails to satisfy the complainant, the formal complaints procedure can be initiated.
+A complaints form can be obtained from the cemetery administration office.